Deus Ex Go: Reception

 IGN wrote that the game's story and environments remained in the background and were ultimately forgettable, or in the case of the former, a hindrance, especially when the scenes could not be skipped on later replays.
 By the same token, predecessors such as Lara Croft Go hid treasures in its background such that players would revisit its levels, but Deus Ex Go had little to interest players besides its primary mission.
 The game's sole challenge of completing the puzzle in the fewest moves, GameSpot explained, quickly became uninteresting.
 Gamezebo's reviewer instead faulted the series and wrote that after three games, its formula felt repetitive.
 TouchArcade concluded that, unlike the other Go games, Deus Ex Go was less creative overall and did not subvert the themes of its parent series quite like the others.

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Deus Ex Go for "Strategy/Simulation Game of the Year".